kavaiyy/my-native-js-slider/README.md

-    In this project: domstration of native js-slider
+    In this repository: demostration page of native js-slider